 GTMESA part-time firefighters are able to work as paid-on-call firefighters or as regular 24-hour firefighters.
 Paid-on-call firefighters agree to work at least 8 hours a month and regular 24-hour firefighters agree to work at least one scheduled 24-hour shift each week.

 All part-time firefighters must be certified in the following areas (or obtain certification while employed):

 - Emergency Medical Responder (Emergency Medical Technician – Basic (EMT-B) preferred)

 - Other certifications as deemed necessary for optional job duties

-To be considered for a GTMESA part time firefighter positions, you must:
+To be considered for a GTMESA part-time firefighter position, you must:

-- Live within range of the Metro District (East Bay Township, Acme Township or Garfield Township or City of Traverse)
+- Live within reasonable driving range of the GTMESA’s District (East Bay Township, Acme Township or Garfield Township or City of Traverse)

 - Be able to take orders and follow directions

 Selected applicants must successfully comply with our Fitness for Duty standard operating guideline.
 This includes but is not limited to: